markusdemedeiros/lucid/README.md

 Replace this section with instructions to us for how to test and run your code.

-- The basic audio pipeline can be run just using `stack run`, since our proof of concept is mainly just the impure IO actions which are hard to test.
-In the future, when we are writing pure functions to apply into our pipeline, they will be tested with `stack test`.
+- The basic audio pipeline can be run just using `stack run`, since our proof of concept is mainly just the impure IO actions which are difficult to unit test.
+In the future, when we are writing pure functions to apply into our pipeline, they will be easy to test with `stack test`.

 - We use a couple libraries, they should all be in `stack.yaml`.
 The only one which might cause some difficulty to run is [conduit-audio-sndfile](https://hackage.haskell.org/package/conduit-audio-sndfile) since it is a wrapper around `libsndfile`.

-- To explore our pipeline further, you can write more data filters in `processing.hs` which take `SoundStream`s to `DataStream`s of some type, and change the anonymous graphics function in line 8 of `Lib.hs` to another function from the `reanimate` library.
-Exploring the types should give you a good idea of the flexibility of our framework to create interesting audio visualizations with a simple, reusable interface.

 Note: We expect to be able to test your code by running `stack test`.
 Included among your tests should be some that demonstrate the core functionality of your code.
 (We will be running `make haskell-eval` from the project root.)